Workers Comp Insurance Cost: Rates + Calculator

 Industry context — what published research says about Workers Comp coverage

-• NCCI class is the #1 WC cost lever — 100x spread.
-Office workers (NCCI 8810) price at ~$0.20 per $100 of payroll.
-Roofers (NCCI 5645) price at $20+ per $100.
-Same coverage, same legal framework — 100x premium variance driven entirely by occupational risk.
+• NCCI class is the #1 WC cost lever — ~108× spread.
+Office workers (NCCI 8810) carry an advisory loss cost near $0.05 per $100 of payroll; roofers (NCCI 5551) near $5.40 per $100 in Colorado's 2026 filing (up to ~$25 per $100 in higher-cost states).
+Same coverage, same legal framework — roughly 108× premium variance driven entirely by occupational risk; carriers apply their own loss-cost multiplier.
 NCCI maintains 700+ classification codes covering essentially every business activity in the US.
 Verify your class at every renewal — mis-classification on the high side wastes premium; mis-class on the low side voids claims that don't match declared activity.
 NCCI Atlas.

 • WC premium formula: Class rate × Experience modifier × (Annual payroll ÷ $100).
 Three levers: (1) your NCCI class (one-time mostly-fixed factor), (2) your 3-yr claims experience (multi-year ex-mod), (3) your declared payroll (annual).
 Audited at year-end on ACTUAL payroll — under-declaring at quote produces back-billed premium at audit.
-Insureon WC formula.
+NAIC Workers Compensation Topics.

 • WC is mandatory in 49 states — Texas is the only opt-in state.
 Every other state requires WC from the first non-owner W-2 employee.
 Tennessee requires WC at 5+ employees; Georgia at 3+.
 Operating without required WC produces severe penalties — state fines, personal liability for employee injuries, denial of state contracts, denial of certain licenses.
 Don't try to skip WC unless you're in Texas AND have explicitly weighed the personal-liability trade-off.
 NCCI + state DOL frameworks.

 • Experience modifier (ex-mod) is a multi-year credit/penalty.
 Baseline = 1.00.
 Clean 3-year claims record earns 0.85 (15% credit).
 Claims-heavy record produces 1.20+ penalty — meaning you pay 20% MORE than baseline rate for the same coverage.
-Ex-mod compounds with class rate — a roofer with bad ex-mod pays 1.20 × $20+/$100 = $24+/$100.
+Ex-mod compounds with class rate — a roofer with a bad ex-mod pays 1.20 × $5.40 = $6.48/$100 (Colorado example).
 The fastest path to lower WC cost is improving ex-mod through documented safety + claims management.
 NCCI ABCs of Experience Rating.

 • Monopolistic states (4 — ND, OH, WA, WY): private carriers CANNOT sell WC in these states.
 You must buy through the state fund.
 Premium structures + procedures differ from competitive states.
 If you operate in or hire employees in these states, your WC is a separate procurement path.
 NAIC WC topic.